c0ded00d1e12/ecen224/_labs/client.md

 layout: lab
 ---

-## GitHub Classroom
-Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.

 ## Objectives

 - Interact with `struct`s
 - Handle raw data in a buffer
 - Send data over a network socket

+## Getting Started

+Use the GitHub Classroom link posted in the Learning Suite for the lab to accept the assignment.
+Next, ssh into your Raspberry Pi using VSCode and clone the repository in your home directory. **This lab should be done in VSCode on your Raspberry Pi.
+Make sure the lab is top level folder of your VSCode editor.**

 ## Overview

 You have come very far in understanding how to control your computer!
 Up until this point, we have covered programming peripheral devices, handling inputs from a user, and many other skills that allow you to control your Pi Z2W to the fullest!
-In this we will take you from influencing processes on your own system to interacting with programs on other systems!
+In this lab, we will take you from influencing processes on your own system to interacting with programs on other systems!
 In this lab you will gain practice with network programming by sending some of your saved photos over a network to a server.

 ### Config Struct